ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-25-ethereums-social-consensus-vs-ethereum-classics-code-is-law/index.md

 To describe finality as a vote, is like saying that finality can be decreed by law or by a government.
 It is precisely because this is not true that Satoshi Nakamoto invented Bitcoin, Ethereum Classic exists, and Cypherpunks had been working on these technologies for decades.

-However, people are the last defense for Social Consensus advocates, governance is paramount as an emergency response, and The DAO hard fork is regarded as an accomplishment.
+However, people are the last defense for Social Consensus advocates, governance is paramount as an emergency response, and TheDAO hard fork is regarded as an accomplishment.

 ## Ethereum Classic's Code Is Law